comp426-2022-spring/a99-gacrux/README.md

 App is running on port 5000

 ```
+Open the Google Chrome browser on your local computer and type the base URL `localhost:5000` to connect to the server.
+You will see the home page of our website.
+On the top right cornor, users can choose to log in with the exist account or sign up a new account (Personal Health Info only availiable after the user log in to their account).
+After logging in the account, people can save their own health information or update the old records.
+They can also use the `Recourses` tab to get access important health tips.
 # Coinserver Runtime Documentation
+## --help
 If your `server.js` script is run with the option `--help`, it should echo ONLY the following help message to STDOUT and then exit 0.
 ```
 node server.js [options]